Sidney Williams Huts

 If there is one structure that epitomises the extent of military activities in the Territory during World War II it is the Sidney Williams hut – or ‘Comet’ brand hut – that was home to thousands of Australian and Allied servicemen from the late 1930s when the defence build-up in the north became more urgent.

 The firm of Sidney Williams and Company was formed in 1879 in Rockhampton, Queensland.
 From around 1910 the company was producing the famous Comet brand windmill, which dotted the Australian landscape for decades.

 Sidney Williams huts began to appear at military sites in Darwin in the late 1930s when they were erected at East Point and Emery Point.
 They were the forerunners of the thousands of huts that were shipped to the Territory over the next few years.
 They featured steel frames, and were corrugated-iron clad with ripple-iron doors at each end.
 Push-out shutters along their length were set alternately high and low to allow airflow.
-The flexibility of the Sidney Williams design allowed the 20-foot (6.11 metre) sections to be joined.
-Some huts, used as warehouses and accommodation, were up to 60 or 80-feet in length (18.34 metres and 24.45 metres).
+The flexibility of the Sidney Williams design allowed the 20-foot (6.11m) sections to be joined.
+Some huts, used as warehouses and accommodation, were up to 60 or 80-feet in length (18.34m and 24.45m).

 With the Japanese surrender in August 1945, a dramatic withdrawal of military forces began and with it came the post-war disposals of camps, buildings and equipment, which were sold and used in the construction of outstations, businesses, churches and homes.

 In Darwin, the former military camps and the Sidney Williams huts there became home to evacuees and families returning from the south.
 The flexible and portable nature of the Sidney Williams hut has seen it survive in many guises.
 The Stuart Park Sidney Williams Hut on Westralia Street is one of several surviving huts from the wartime camps.